Synopsys Acquires PikeTec Software Engineering, Enhancing Electronics Digital Twins Platform

 Aug 28, 2023 / 5 min read

-With 500 million lines of code inside modern vehicles—and the 1 billion mark not too far off—the age of software-driven vehicles is very much here.
+With 100 million lines of code inside modern cars, the age of software-driven vehicles is very much here.
 As challenging as hardware development is, software development can be even more difficult and time-consuming.
 Thankfully, digital twins—virtual models or representations of systems under development—have emerged to dramatically reduce the soaring cost of verifying and validating software-defined products.

 Valued at $12.9 billion in 2022, the digital twins market is expected to grow at a CAGR of 35% to 40% through 2030, according to industry analysts.
 Increasing adoption of enabling technologies such as AI, enterprise internet of things (IoT) platforms, augmented reality (AR), and virtual reality (VR) are driving the market growth.
 In addition, advancements in technologies such as modeling, simulation, and visualization software integrated with digital twins capabilities are anticipated to further spur growth in this area.